 The zero deaths vision acknowledges that even one death on our transportation system is unacceptable and focuses on safe mobility for all road users.
 This idea was first adopted in Sweden in 1997 as "Vision Zero" and since then has spread around the world.

 Reaching zero deaths requires the implementation of a Safe System approach, which was founded on the principles that humans make mistakes and that human bodies have limited ability to tolerate crash impacts.
-At the core of the Safe System approach is an acknowledgement that road users will inevitably make mistakes, and that those mistakes can lead to crashes, but should never lead to death.
+In a Safe System, those mistakes should never lead to death.
 Applying the Safe System approach involves anticipating human mistakes by designing and managing road infrastructure to keep the risk of a mistake low; and when a mistake leads to a crash, the impact on the human body doesn’t result in a fatality or serious injury.
 Road design and management should encourage safe speeds and manipulate appropriate crash angles to reduce injury severity.